jacwellington/mnpopcenter.github.io/_posts/2015-09-16-data-spotlight-atus.markdown

 Find it at <a href="www.atusdata.org">http://www.atusdata.org/</a>.

-  **What is ATUS**
+  **What is ATUS?**

 The American Time-Use Survey is a survey which tries to capture how Americans spend their time and with whom they spend it.
 ATUS has run annually since 2003.
 (Some older U.S. time use data also exists, and some other countries do time use surveys as well.
 We're working on making that data available too!)
 The Bureau of Labor Statistics is responsible for the ATUS.

+The MPC's ATUS-X project created a system to integrate the ATUS surveys across time and allow users to build custom data extracts from those datasets.

 **Description of the Survey**

-The "American Time-Use Survey" started in 2003 and has run every year since then.
+The American Time-Use Survey started in 2003 and has run every year since then.
 Participants in the survey are drawn from the Current Population Survey, a larger survey.
 Thirteen to twenty thousand households are included in the time-use survey and one individual from the household responds to a phone survey where they describe in great detail what they did with their time over a twenty-four hour period.
 The survey is spread throughout the year and on different days of the week.

 Participants provide starting and stopping times for all activities.
 The activities get categorized into some six hundred possible activities.
 Secondary activities get recorded as well, with special modules for eating and drinking and well-being.
 Special attention is also paid to child care activities that might occur alongside other activities, as well as care for elders.
 Participants are asked who else was present during activities, so the survey data also captures who participated in activities with the respondent.